0xsequence/sstore2/README.md

 ## SSTORE2Map

-SSTORE2Map behaves similarly to SSTORE2, but instead of auto-generating a pointer on each `SSTORE2Map.write` call it takes an arbitrary `key` in the form of a `bytes32` variable, this key must later be provided to `SSTORE2Map.read` to retrieve the written value.
+SSTORE2Map behaves similarly to SSTORE2, but instead of auto-generating a pointer on each `SSTORE2Map.write` call it takes an arbitrary `key` in the form of a `bytes32` variable; this key must later be provided to `SSTORE2Map.read` to retrieve the written value.

 The map store is also write-once, meaning that calling `SSTORE2Map.write` TWICE with the same key will fail.
 There is no mechanism for deleting or removing the value of a given key.

+> Notice: reading a never written key will always return an empty array of bytes.

 ```solidity
 pragma solidity ^0.8.0;